Sitecore/jss/docs/data/routes/docs/techniques/forms/en.md

 ##### Customizing Labels

 You can customize the rendering of field labels.
-Note that if you are using custom field components (above), those components can ignore the custom label component if they choose to not use the `labelComponent` prop they receive.
+If you are using custom field components as described in the previous section, those components can ignore the custom label component if they choose to not use the `labelComponent` property they receive.

 > The customized label is used only for the primary field label.
-Checkbox lists and radio button lists will not use this component for the individual labels wrapping each list element.
+Checkbox lists and radio button lists do not use this component for the individual labels wrapping each list element.

 ```jsx
 // sample renders labels in blue